-Queen’s First Aid holds two recruitment’s each year, one at the beginning of September and one in March.
-Applications for Spring 2017 are available here or on our Facebook page.
+Queen’s First Aid holds two recruitments each year, one at the beginning of September and one in March.
+Applications are available through the "Apply Now" button or on our Facebook page.
 The application process consists of three steps: submitting the written application package, completing an interview, and attending a day of refresher training and practical scenarios.
-Applicants must be invited back to attend each of these three stages.
+Applicants must be invited to the subsequent stages in order to continue the application process.
 After the practical scenarios are complete, the successful applicants will be chosen and become probationary members of Queen’s First Aid.

 Applications must be handed in promptly after release.
 A list of applicants selected for interviews will be posted the day after they are due, and applicants are responsible for signing up for an interview time.
 Interviews will be held on three different evenings.
 A list of applicants who are invited to the day of training and practical scenarios will be posted the day after interviews are completed.
 All applicants who attend the day of training and practical scenarios will receive a phone call the next day, informing them whether or not they were successful.
 Selected candidates will then be on a probation period until they have successfully completed the 40-hour (two weekends) Advanced Medical First Responder course offered to the unit in the fall.All probationary members who successfully complete the Advanced Medical First Responder training, provided by QFA in the fall, will become full members.